What is almond oil?

 Sweet almonds are nutritious, edible, and consumable with milk and food items.
 They have numerous benefits for health as well as skin and hair.
 They also contain vitamin E and omega-6 fatty acids, which are significant components of cosmetics.

 Same as its source, the sweet almond oil is also edible and beneficial for health, skin, and hair.
 It is a carrier or base oil that comes from the fatty portion of the almond plant, i.e., kernels, nuts, and seeds.
 Sweet almond oil does not evaporate or disseminate its aroma as strongly as the essential oil does, and comes handy when diluting essential oils.

 Bitter almond oil:

-It is extracted from bitter almonds that come from the tree called prunus dulcis, var. amara.
+Bitter almond oil is extracted from bitter almonds produced by the tree – prunus dulcis, var. amara.
 The flowers of this tree are usually pink.
-Bitter almonds – the source of bitter almond oil – are relatively shorter and broader than the sweet almond.
+Bitter almonds are relatively shorter and broader than sweet almonds.
 They can even be toxic if not duly processed.
 Moreover, bitter almonds contain only around 50 percent of the carrier/fixed oil present in sweet almonds.

 How to distinguish between sweet and bitter almond oil?

 There’s one major difference in bitter vs sweet almond oil – bitter almond oil is an essential oil whereas sweet almond oil is a fixed oil.
 They have different uses and their chemical natures are different too.